khongsomeo/GPA-OOP/readme.md

     `chmod 0700 compile.sh run.sh`.
 4. Compile the script: `./compile.sh`
 5. Run the script: `./run.sh`

-### Don't want to use shell scripts?
-This program use commandline arguments, so you need to compile it to executable file before taken any further actions.

-To start the program, `./<PROGRAM_NAME> <path to your .csv data file>` with `<PROGRAM NAME>` replaced with your program name after compile.

-### Calculate average grade of custom classes only.
-Let's assuming you're a Computer Science student and you want to know what is your Computer Science courses's average.
-Assuming your CS classes's code start with "CSC". `./<PROGRAM_NAME> <path to your .csv data file> CSC` will calculate average of CSC classes.

 ### Custom textart
 - `data/textart.txt` stores the textart file.
 Modify it with your own textart.